A vanishing dynamic capillarity limit equation with discontinuous flux: Introduction and Notation

 This problem will be considered in Section \ref{sec-2}.
 We shall use an approach that is characteristic for the theory of wave equations \cite{Ach}: we shall apply the Fourier transform with respect to $\mx$, solve the ordinary differential equation so obtained with respect to $t$ and prove the following theorem (the constants $\eps$ and $\delta$ are omitted for simplicity): \begin{theorem} There exists a unique solution to where $T>0$, $\mff \in C^\infty_c(\R^d\times \R)$ is a bounded function, supplemented with (merely) the initial condition which belongs to $L^2((0,T)\times \R^d)\cap C^\infty((0,T)\times \R^d)$. \end{theorem}

 In the next step (Section 3), we are going to let the perturbation parameter $\eps\to 0$ in \eqref{vc-1}.
 This type of problem for conservation laws (when there is not only vanishing viscosity, but also third or higher order perturbation) was first addressed in \cite{Sch} and received considerable attention after that.
-A thorough analysis of this kind of limit can be found in \cite{Lfl-K}, where the theory of non-classical shocks for conservation laws was essentially initiated.
-The standard approach here is to rewrite the equation under consideration in the kinetic formulation, or using Young measures (which is essentially equivalent) and then applying velocity averaging results \cite{AMP, HTz}, compensated compactness (in one dimensional situations) \cite{coclitte1, coclitte, Sch}, or Di Perna techniques involving Young measures \cite{Dpe}, as done in \cite{Lfl-b} and many others.
+A thorough analysis of this kind of limit {\it in the one-dimensional situation with a regular flux} can be found in \cite{Lfl-K}, where the theory of non-classical shocks for conservation laws was essentially initiated.
+The standard approach here is to rewrite the equation under consideration in the kinetic formulation or using Young measures (which is essentially equivalent), and then applying velocity averaging results \cite{AMP, HTz}, compensated compactness (in one dimensional situations) \cite{coclitte1, coclitte, Sch}, or Di Perna techniques involving Young measures \cite{Dpe}, as done in \cite{Lfl-b} and many others.
 Again we note that this list of citations is far from complete.
 The problem in our case is the low regularity of the flux function $\mff$ (it can be discontinuous with respect to $\mx\in \R^d$) as well as the multidimensional character of our problem, which prevents us from using the Young measures and compensated compactness approach here (see item (iii) below and Remark \ref{39} for the case of a regular flux).
 We also remark that, to the best of our knowledge, the only diffusion-dispersion type result for equations with discontinuous coefficients is \cite{HKM}.

+Moreover, unlike the situation that is typical in the case of the diffusion-dispersion limit (\cite{Sch, AMP, Lfl-b} etc.), where the existence of a solution to the perturbed equation is assumed together with all necessary properties of the solution, we have proved in the previous section the existence of the functional sequence whose convergence we analyze.

-Moreover, most of the velocity averaging results are given in the case of a homogeneous flux \cite{DLM, GSR, PS, TT} or a flux for which $p \geq 2$ \cite{Ger, LM2}.
-We have recently proved \cite{LM5} the velocity averaging lemma in the case $p>1$ and this will enable us to prove the strong convergence of the sequence $(u_\eps)$ along a subsequence towards a weak solution to \eqref{cl-1}.
+As for the velocity averaging theory, most of the results are given in the case of a homogeneous flux \cite{DLM, GSR, PS, TT} or a flux for which $p \geq 2$ \cite{Ger, LM2}.
+We have recently proved \cite{LM5} the velocity averaging lemma in the case $p>1$ and this will enable us to prove the strong convergence of the sequence $(u_\eps)$ of solutions to \eqref{vc-1}, \eqref{id-pert} along a subsequence towards a weak solution to \eqref{cl-1}.
 The following statements are the main results of the paper:

 \begin{itemize}